Duarte10/.github/README.md

 ### 🖐 Hi, I'm Rafael
-- I'm a Softwarer Engineer currently working at [Outsystems](https://www.outsystems.com)
+- I'm a Senior Software Engineer currently working at [Outsystems](https://www.outsystems.com)
-- I've been working in large scale web applications for the past 4 years using C# and front-end frameworks
+- I've been working with dotnet web applications and micro-services for the past 6 years
-- My main tech stack is C#, SQL, JavaScript & Angular, I've also worked with ReactJS, TextTransforming & SDK development tools
-- I like to design elegant solutions and write clean code
 - I'm fluent in Portuguese & English, currently learning French